® The 95/50 rule

 This is an alternator stator winding or coil.
 It is the absolute worst part to test with a resistance measurement, yet most manuals and even more people insist on doing it that way.

 I call this problem with resistance-testing wire windings the 95/50 rule.
-Every mechanic with appreciable experience knows it, though not by this name.
 Here's what it means.
 When a wire coil resistance-tests "bad", it is almost surely bad, so the probability that the test result is valid is 95+ percent.
 Fine.
 We can work with that.
 That's the 95 part of the 95/50.
 But, here's the kicker.
 If on the other hand the resistance test shows the part is "good", now you have a problem.
 You have a dilemma.
 Because, with this "good" result, there's no better than a fifty-fifty chance that the part is actually good.
 Seriously.
 Because of the issue with wire coil failure modes described above.
 A part ohmmed good is a real challenge.
 The falsely good reading of a bad part will lead the technician on all kinds of diagnostic rabbit trails away from the real issue.
+Not to mention wasted shop time and revenue.

 So, bad resistance = probably bad.
 But good resistance = maybe good, maybe bad.
 A crap shoot, in other words.
 Electrical parts having wire windings in them absolutely must be dynamically tested.
 Avoid using resistance tests in troubleshooting parts containing wire coils.
 Use instead tests of the parts while they are working.
 Troubleshooting will be faster and the results more conclusive.
 If you would like to check out an assenting voice on this, see Dan Sullivan's excellent automotive electrical testing book, Fundamental Electrical Troubleshooting, available on Amazon.

 2017 Postscript: Had one of these just last week.
 Ignition coils on the money both primary and secondary resistance.
-But using one of several dynamic ignition coil tests, no bueno.
+But using one of several differnt possible dynamic ignition coil tests, no bueno.

 Email me